PEM-Humboldt/biomodelos-sdm/vignettes/Bio2_routine.md

 #### Environmental variables

+Environmental variables characterizes the environment asociated to distribution records.
+This description can be made because those variables are stored as raster images.
+Those raster are geo-referenced matrix structures containing information by each cell.
+The information can be extracted using Geographical Information Tools (Petersonet al., 2011).

 * **clim_vars** character: filename of climatic data set to use.
 It is useful when you want to compare fit of different climatic data sets.
 No Default assigned.
+More information in the [Bio2routine readme](https://github.com/cmunozr/16kproject_IAVH)
 * **dir_clim** character: path in where is stored the climatic data set specified.
 Default: "Data/env_vars/".
 * **dir_other**  character: path in where is stored the other environmental variables.
 Default: "Data/env_vars/other/".
 * **extension_vars** character: regular expression to find the environmental raster layers to load.
 Supported file types are the 'native' raster